Dawn of the transformer era in speech emotion recognition: closing the valence gap: Efficiency

 \subsection{How many transformer layers do we really need?}

+\emph{\textbf{Answer}}: We can reduce the number of transformer layers to 12 without a degradation in performance.
+With less than 12 layers we begin to see a negative effect on valence.

-In \cref{subsec:larger_architecture}, we mentioned that {\wbase} and {\hbase}, both having $12$ transformer layers, outperform some of the large models with $24$ transformer layers.
+\emph{\textbf{Details:}} In \cref{subsec:larger_architecture}, we mentioned that {\wbase} and {\hbase} outperform some of the large models.
 From that, we concluded that the size of the architecture seems less important, but it is rather the data used for pre-training that determines success.
-If this is really the case, we should be able to reduce the size of a model to some extent without losing performance.
+If this is really the case, we should be able to partially reduce the size of a model without losing performance.

 \citet{sajjad2021poor} investigated different layer pruning strategies and identified top-layer dropping as the best strategy offering a good trade-off between accuracy and model size.
 Inspired by their findings, we set up an experiment where we successively removed transformer layers from the top of the original pre-trained model before fine-tuning.
-In \cref{fig:pruning}, we report the effect on CCC scores for {\wrobust} (our overall best performing model).
-The results show that half of the layers can be removed without a loss in performance.
-Except for a slightly higher number of hidden units ($1024$ instead of $768$), the resulting $12$-layer version of {\wrobust} -- in the following denoted as {\wrobustpruned} -- resembles exactly the architecture of {\wbase}.
+In \cref{fig:pruning}, we report the effect on CCC for {\wrobust} (our overall best performing model).
+Results show that half of the layers can be removed without a loss in performance.
+We denote the resulting $12$-layer model as {\wrobustpruned}.
 Only with 10 or less layers we actually begin to see a drop for valence / sentiment on {\iemocap} and {\mosi}.
-For arousal and dominance, we still achieve a steady performance with only $8$ layers.
+For arousal and dominance, we still achieve good performance with only $8$ layers.